 - A working iPhone, iPod Touch or iPad with iOS 5.0 or latest version

-Besides the backup problems which we have written about extensively in the past, this series of article will focus on issues pertaining to Authentication, Unsupported User ID, and Synchronization related issues.
+Besides the backup problems which we have written about extensively in the past, this series of article will focus on issues about Authentication, Unsupported User ID, and Synchronization related issues.

 About Your iCloud Photo Library